adolfojmnz/chat-room-API/README.md

 # Description

-The `chat-room-api` is an API devloped with `Django` and `Django Rest Framework` in addition to other libraries and tools.
+The `chat-room-api` is an API developed with `Django` and `Django Rest Framework` in addition to other libraries and tools.
 The idea of this project is to serve as a back-end for a Chat Room (front-end web application) with similarities to ***[Discord](https://discord.com/)*** or similar platforms, in which registered users can join existing chat rooms or create their own and chat with peers.
 The `chat-room-API` allows for chat rooms, users and messages to be filtered or searched by query params.
-Token-based autheticated request ara available and are mandatory to ensure teh correct permissions and authorization for users based on their roles.
+The API supports token-based authenticated requests and, it's a must to ensure that all the permission and authorization functionalities are applied to the users based on their roles.
 <br><br>